Tennessee’s DUI Laws and Conviction Penalties

 Restricted License Options for Tennessee DUI Offenders

 Suspended drivers can request restricted driving privileges from the court during the suspension period.
 A restricted license can be used to drive during the suspension period but is subject to court-ordered restrictions.
 Generally, the license can only be used to drive to and from work and school and only if the vehicle is equipped with an ignition interlock device (IID).
+(Tenn.
+Code § 55-10-409 (2026).)

 Tennessee's Underage DUI Law

 Underage drivers are prohibited from driving after consuming any amount of alcohol.
 A driver who's under the age of 21 and is caught operating a vehicle with a BAC of .02% but less than .08% can be convicted of underage drinking and driving (UDD).
+An underage driver with a BAC of at least .08% or who is "under the influence" as defined above can instead be charged with a standard DUI.
+(Tenn.
+Code § 55-10-415 (2026).)

 A UDD violation is a misdemeanor and carries a $250 fine and community service.
-The driver's license will also be suspended for one year, but a restricted license may be available.
+The driver's license will also be suspended for one year.
+(Tenn.
+Code § 55-10-415 (2026).)

-Consult with a Tennessee DUI Attorney
+Consulting with a Tennessee DUI Attorney

 If you've been arrested for driving under the influence in Tennessee, it's a good idea to talk to a DUI lawyer.
 DUI law is complicated, and the facts of each case are different.
 A qualified DUI attorney can tell you how the law applies to your case and help you decide on the best course of action.